Madison in the Sixties – the Mifflin Street Block Party Riot, part 2

 And Madison has again made its mark, with the nation’s first lifestyle riot.

-Soglin pleads for a four-hour block party permit for Saturday.
-Even though conservative Mayor Dyke supports the request and praises Soglin for his “desperate and significant attempt” to keep things calm, the council denies the permit, 17–3.
+Soglin pleads for a block party permit for Saturday.
+Even though Dyke now supports the request and praises Soglin for his “desperate and significant attempt” to keep things calm, the council denies the permit, 17–3.
 “These people have showed a lack of respect for anything honest and decent,” Ald.
 Ralph Hornbeck says.

-They’ve also shown they plan a party, permit or no. The threatened showdown on Saturday is avoided only when fire captain Durkin invites everyone to his large spread out Old Middleton Rd., near the Highlands.
+They’ve also shown they plan a party, permit or no. The threatened showdown on Saturday is avoided only when fire captain Durkin invites everyone to his large spread out on Old Middleton Rd.

 Dyke provides two city buses free of charge, the Mifflin Co-op donates the beer, and about four hundred Mifflanders have a pretty good party and pig roast.
 National media take note: “Campus riots in many parts of the country have given some people the idea that there are too many radicals,” CBS newsman Murray Fromson reports, “but perhaps in fairness it should be said there are too few Ed Durkins.”

-In fall, the ad hoc commission of three lawyers and judges Dyke appointed to investigate the riot issues a report blaming both sides and pleasing neither.
+Dyke creates an ad hoc commission of two retired Supreme Court justices and an attorney to investigate the riot.
+In fall, it issues a report blaming both sides and pleasing neither.

 Once the violence began, the report states, “Training proved inadequate in the case of certain few officers, who during the disorders engaged in beatings, improper use of riot sticks and indiscriminate and improper use of tear gas.
 More and better training in this field is needed.”

 State street businesses with smashed windows and stolen inventory file $8,000 in claims against the city under a state law making the city liable for damages in cases of “injury to persons or property by a mob or riot.”
 The day after Christmas, the council refuses to honor the claims.